 6. Buy food you can eat on the go

-When cooking at hostels, I would also often double or triple up on a meal (which isn’t hard when you’re cooking for one), and always had one or two sealed containers that I could keep the extras in for lunch the next day.
+When cooking at hostels, I would also often double or triple up on a meal (which isn’t hard when you’re cooking for one).
+I also always had one or two sealed containers in which I could keep the extras for lunch or dinner the next day.
 This also helps to minimise waste from buying food in lots of packaging!

 7. Make sure you take time to seek out nature.